Shard #10 - Vladimir Von Stibbetz

 They threw a show that really rocked.

 [STUB: Time passes.
-The Concert is elaborated on more in-depth in the Novel.]
+The Concert is elaborated more in the book.]

 He was covered in mud from head to toe.

 After the concert reached a crescendo, Vladimir Von Stibbetz took the mic between both of his palms, and in a subdued, breathless voice, while looking directly into Empty and Darlene's electrified faces, he said:

 "It's been a great night; a great set.
 I'd like to ask you all to give a hand to the Chief Musicians," and waving behind him, he continued, "and thank them all for tearing my ass up every night like someone who had a huge axe to grind.
 They really put my nose to the grindstone for this show.
 And I also want to thank you guys for coming to see me."
 He lowered his eyes to the floor.

 He lit a sparkler in his hand and watched it burn down to a nub.